 At level 10 you’ll put another level into the Fighter class.
 This will unlock the Action Surge feature, which allows your character to take another free turn once every short rest.
 Action Surge is an incredible ability that needs to be used wisely.
 You get a second action, and with Extra Attack, that means four attacks and one bonus action per turn.
 This gives you huge damage potential but needs to be recharged with short rest.

-The way to use Action Surge is waiting for a target to be vulnerable or nearly at death.
+The way to use Action Surge is to wait for a target to be vulnerable or nearly at death.
 You use Action Surge and finish the target off.
 Do not use Action Surge on your first turn, be precise with it when you need to press the action, retreat, off-heal or your party will die.
-Once you get use to it, the combination with all your spells and weapon damage makes the Fighter levels worth it in the Best Baldur’s Gate 3 College of Swords Bard Build Guide.
+Once you get used to it, the combination with all your spells and weapon damage makes the Fighter levels worth it in the Best Baldur’s Gate 3 College of Swords Bard Build Guide.

 Action Surge (Fighter class feature): Immediately gain an extra action to use this turn.